UNITES-Lab/CryoNeRF/README.md

   --dataset-dir STR
       Root directory for datasets.
 It should be the parent folder of the dataset you want to reconstruct. (required) --dataset {empiar-10028,empiar-10076,empiar-10049,empiar-10180,IgG-1D,Ribosembly}
-      Specify which dataset to use. (required)
+      Specify which dataset to use. (default: "") --size INT
-  --size INT
       Size of the volume and particle images. (default: 256) --batch-size INT